 DRUMS: Play behind front line and/or piano soloists, plus an additional chorus or two of “trading”.

-1. One Medium to Up tempo standard from this list– Airegin, Alone Together, Take the A Train, On Green Dolphin Street, I Mean You, It Could Happen To You
+List 1.
+One Medium to Up tempo standard from this list – Airegin, Alone Together, Take the A Train, On Green Dolphin Street, I Mean You, It Could Happen To You

-3. One free choice, either your own arrangement or your own original composition.
+List 3.
+One free choice item, either your own arrangement or your own original composition.
 Think about presenting a contrasting piece to your other two choices [that is, with a contrasting rhythm / feel / time-signature / harmonic language etc].

-- you must submit a PDF concert pitch score.
+- you must upload a PDF concert pitch score for item 3.